 Capital.com pros & cons

-- A very user-friendly mobile app for charting, trade execution and position monitoring.
+- An extremely easy, user-friendly mobile offering for charting, trade execution and position monitoring.

-- Limited offering of investments of shares and CFD trading; no government bonds or funds.
+- Limited availability of investments in shares; no government bonds or funds are on offer.

 - No web-based/desktop trading platform; all trading and charting is done through the app.